EntCollNet/BugFlow/modules/module_4/module_4H.md

 # Module 4H: Dry Bulk Low-res Imaging

 ## Module Purpose:
 Capturing non-stacked images of dried bulk materials.
-This workflow has specifically been designed for the CAS "flats", which are collected insects stored at room temperature in cardboard boxes.
-Similar workflows can be adapted for pill-boxes, trays, etc.
+This workflow has specifically been designed for the CAS "flats", which are unpinned bulk samples.
+Image resolution is not usually sufficient for relaible identification, but allows for quick browsing through collections.
+Similar workflows can be adapted for pill-boxes, trays, vials, etc.
 ## Module Keywords:
 bulk, bycatch, imaging, dry